The Hidden Truth About Biotin and Acne: What You Need to Know

 💊 What Is Biotin and Why Is It in These Supplements?

 Biotin, also known as vitamin B7, is often marketed to promote stronger nails, shinier hair, and healthier skin.
-It’s found in many over-the-counter “beauty” supplements—especially ones labeled for hair, skin & nails.
+It’s found in many over-the-counter “beauty” supplements—especially those labeled for hair, skin & nails.

 🚫 Biotin and Pore Clogging: What’s the Link?

 Biotin increases keratin production.
-That sounds like a good thing—after all, keratin is what makes up your hair and nails.
-But here’s the problem: people with acne-prone skin already have an issue with excess skin cell buildup (aka keratinization).
+At first, this seems beneficial—after all, keratin is what makes up your hair and nails.
+However, the issue arises for those with acne-prone skin, who often deal with excess skin cell buildup (also known as keratinization).

 Adding more keratin into the mix can actually make it worse by:

-Increasing keratin buildup in pores, leading to clogged pores
+Increasing keratin buildup in pores, which leads to clogged pores.

-This is a classic case of internal pore clogging—your pores get blocked from the inside out.
+This is a classic case of internal pore clogging—your pores become blocked from the inside out.

 ⚠️ Not Just Biotin: Other Hidden Acne Triggers in Supplements

-B12 (which can also trigger acne in some)
+B12 (which can also trigger acne in some individuals)

 Iodine (commonly found in multivitamins and known to cause breakouts)

-Coconut oil or whey (sometimes in powdered versions)
+Coconut oil or whey (sometimes included in powdered supplements)

 These can all contribute to pore clogging, especially if you’re already prone to congestion or breakouts.